Tim Burton’s offbeat ghost story Beetlejuice took place in Connecticut, but it was actually filmed in East Corinth, Vermont.

 When Adam and Barbara see it for the first time, they’re horrified.
 They hardly recognize their own home.
 Here’s how that fireplace we saw above looks now:

 I love when Delia tells the movers to be careful with her sculptures:

 She’s the only one who can see the ghosts in the house and communicate with them.

 The kitchen is now a bold blue with stainless-steel appliances:

-I think this “deck” they created on the side is so cool–especially how that wall frames the view.
+The deck they created on the side of the house frames the view.

 I know some people actually prefer the more modern version of the house.
 Are you one of them?
 Or do you cringe when they start remodeling it?